attelin/abc-analysis-auto-parts/README.md

 This project presents an ABC analysis of six months of automotive spare parts sales data using Excel.

+The goal of this project is to improve base stock availability for frequently sold spare parts in the warehouse.

 Note: All data in this repository is anonymized and used for educational/demo purposes only.

 ## 📊 Analysis Steps